Is it Safe to Fly Immediately After Getting Facial Fillers?

 Why isn’t it safe to fly just after getting dermal fillers?

-“You want to avoid undue swelling and bruising, which can sometimes worsen in some pressurised cabins,” Sandra goes on to explain that nearly everyone has some swelling and that some people have more bruising than others, who’s face may not show any visible responses to injections other than restored volume.
-“A great injector knows how to minimise these potential side effects, typically by using quality products, an anatomy-driven injecting strategy and – importantly – by going slowly and NOT rushing the injecting treatment,” Sandra confirms.
+“You want to avoid undue swelling and bruising, which can sometimes worsen in some pressurised cabins.”
+Sandra goes on to explain that nearly everyone has some swelling and that some people have more bruising than others, who’s face may not show any visible responses to injections other than restored volume.
+“A great injector knows how to minimise these potential side effects.
+Typically by using quality products, an anatomy-driven injecting strategy and – importantly – by going slowly and NOT rushing the injecting treatment,” Sandra confirms.
 “Flying can really worsen the effects of swelling or bruising in individuals who are prone to those responses.
-Even flying within the first full week can cause recurring swelling and bruising due to those cabin pressure changes.
-So if filler injectables go wrong, it’s typically either the wrong product was used, or in the wrong location – or the person flew too early after treatment, which meant the filler’s water-binding properties caused greater swelling.”

 Wait at least 3 to 4 days and ideally a WEEK before you fly after facial fillers